tekknolagi/tekknolagi.github.com/_drafts/2020-10-08-compiling-a-lisp-9.md

 couple of downfalls, notably that `malloc` does a lot of internal bookkeeping that we really don't need, and that there's no good way to keep track of what memory we have allocated and needs garbage collecting (which we'll handle later).
-It also has the unfortnuate property of requiring C functional call infrastructure, which we don't have yet.
+It also has the unfortunate property of requiring C functional call infrastructure, which we don't have yet.

 What we're going to do instead is allocate a big slab of memory at the